majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab2.rst

     }
     EOF

-.. warn:: Do *not* reload the configuration until after the next step.
+.. warning:: Do *not* reload the configuration until after the next step.

 This example defines the ``zone`` directive.
 NGINX manages weights independently per each worker process.
 NGINX Plus uses a shared memory segment for upstream data
 (configured with the zone directive), so weights are shared between workers and traffic is distributed more accurately across the instance.